 While the cooking method is the same, the cut of meat used is different!
 Nilaga uses any cuts of beef, pork, or chicken, while Bulalo uses beef shanks or marrow bones.

-The best cuts are chucks, rounds, or shanks.
+The best cuts of meat to use for the Nilaga recipe are chucks, rounds, or shanks.
 These cuts have a high concentration of collagen-rich connective tissues that also have some fat marbling for flavor.
 Go here for a great resource for different cuts of beef.

 Yes!
 Nilaga can be kept in the freezer for up to 1 month.